Dacen12/CacaoChat-Browser/README.md

  <h3>✔️ Finally </h3>

- To run the application, simply type `npm run start` in the terminal to start the applicication.
+ To run the application, simply type `npm run start` in the terminal to start the application.